kubernetes-sigs/kube-scheduler-simulator/README.md

 ## [Beta] Existing cluster importing

-**PLEASE AVOID** using it in clusters with large amounts of resources.
-The simulator will try to import ALL resources related to scheduling from your cluster and it may badly affect your cluster's api-server.

 The simulator can import resources from your cluster.
 You can use it by setting an `EXTERNAL_IMPORT_ENABLED` environment variable to `1`.